-Requests from an applicant (including those invited by the department) must include a completed Lease application form and the associated prescribed fee.
+Requests from an applicant (including those invited by the department) must include a completed lease application form and the associated prescribed fee.

-The application must provide justification, with reference to the Direct Negotiation Policy, for why direct negotiation is appropriate.
+The application must justify, with reference to the Sale or lease of Crown land by direct negotiation policy, why direct negotiation is appropriate.

-Where requested by the department, the applicant must provide additional information in the nominated format and within the required timeframe.
+Where requested by the department, the applicant must give more information in the nominated format and within the required timeframe.